Occupy Madrid, May 20, 2011 (Kadellar)

 Expanded civil unrest will have major impacts on the euro and on Europe itself.
 It is highly likely to propel a European leader to rise up.
 The final leader will be the one known as the Beast (Revelation 13:3-4) and final King of the North (Daniel 11:22-44) of Bible prophecy.

-World events are aligning with prophecy.
+World events are aligning with properly understood prophecy.
 There will be ups and downs in Europe until the final European beast power rises up.
-The protests may turn quite violent and this may be a major trigger for the rise of the prophesied final King of the North.
+The protests may ultimately turn quite violent and this may be a major trigger for the rise of the prophesied final King of the North.

 Some articles of possibly related interest may include: